Simple-Cohort-LLC/example-server/README.md

 ### Example Server

 A simple NodeJS server for Farcaster clients.

 Uses the Neynar Nodejs SDK.
 View the documentation there for how the [nodejs sdk](https://github.com/neynarxyz/nodejs-sdk) works.
+You'll need an account with an API key.

+Uses [Pinata's APIs](https://docs.pinata.cloud/api-reference/introduction).
+View documentation for how to get set up and get your API key.

 #### Requirements